ColeStrickler/GraphAlgorithmVisualizer/README.md

 # GraphAlgorithmVisualizer
 An application for visualizing graph algorithms.
-A*, Prim's, Kruskal's and more
+A*, Prim's, Kruskal's and more!